ray-project/ray/doc/source/tune/_tutorials/tune-mlflow.rst

 Using MLFlow with Tune
 ======================

-`MLflow <https://mlflow.org/>`_ is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
+`MLFlow <https://mlflow.org/>`_ is an open source platform to manage the ML lifecycle, including experimentation, reproducibility, deployment, and a central model registry.
 It currently offers four components, including MLflow Tracking to record and query experiments, including code, data, config, and results.